Header Design: Abel Marquez

 The annual WSECS conference is primarily attended by faculty and graduate students from west coast institutions, but it also attracts eighteenth-century specialists from further afield.
 The meeting is traditionally held in February to coincide with the Presidents’ Day holiday weekend.
 Scholars must be dues-paying members of WSECS to present at the annual conference.
 The cost of dues and the method of collecting them vary with the institution hosting the event.

-Our next meeting will be held at University of Nevada, Las Vegas, on Friday, February 16 and Saturday, February 17, 2018, and will have the conference theme “Conversing among the Ruins: The Persistence of the Baroque.”
+Our next meeting will be held at the University of San Francisco, Friday, February 16th and Saturday, February 17th 2024, and will have the conference theme “Eighteenth-Century Futures.”
 Please check our Upcoming Events page for more information.